 Is Copilot the future of development?

-The release of Copilot and tools like it bring a new era in what the software we’re using can do for us in day-to-day development.
-By leveraging AI and machine learning, we’re able to train computers to do the hard lifting and mundane tasks while we focus on solving the real problems, not how to fight with our text editor.
+The release of Copilot and tools like it brings a new era in what the software we’re using can do for us in day-to-day development.
+By leveraging AI and machine learning, we’re able to train computers to do the heavy lifting and mundane tasks while we focus on solving the real problems, not how to fight with our text editor.

 For a lot of developers, getting this information is a typical Google search with a look at a Stack Overflow answer.
 Even if only using it for common functions, we’re saving time and mental resources not having to look those things up ourselves.